Bulgaria sends team to inspect drone that landed in Black Sea resort | Law-Order

 - Bulgaria

-Bulgaria's defence ministry said on Monday it had sent a special unit to inspect and deactivate a drone carrying explosives which landed on Sunday evening in the Black Sea town of Tyulenovo.
+"We can certainly assume that it (the drone) is related to the war that Russia launched against Ukraine," Defence Minister Todor Tagarev told reporters.
+"This war is inevitably associated with increasing risks to our security," he added.

-Following inspection the team from NATO-member Bulgaria will decide how to dispose of it, the ministry said in a statement, adding that the team had been sent on the request of the regional government.
+Tagarev did not provide more detailed information on where the drone came from and how it reached Bulgaria.
 The tourist resort of Tyulenovo is situated 70 kilometres (43 miles) south of the Romanian border and across the Black Sea from Crimea, the Ukrainian peninsula forcibly annexed by Russia in 2014 and now a regular target of Ukrainian drone attacks.

-"Last night, around 9:30 p.m., a signal was sent to 112, shortly after 10 p.m. the area was cordoned off by the police with a ban on people's access and the use of restaurants' terraces," Marian Zhechev, mayor of Shabla municipality of which Tyulenovo is a part, told Nova TV.
-He said the drone was found on rocks next to moored boats at Tyulenovo and was an "aircraft with standard ammunition".
+Police cordoned off the area on Sunday evening and restricted public access to local restaurant terraces, Marian Zhechev, mayor of Shabla municipality of which Tyulenovo is a part, told Nova TV.
+He said the drone had been found on rocks next to moored boats at Tyulenovo, describing it as an "aircraft with standard ammunition".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)